Bounds for eigenvalues of the Dirichlet problem for the logarithmic Laplacian: Introduction and main results

-We summarize our results by the following table of the main asymptotic term of principle eigenvalue with respect to the volume of domain $\Omega$ from the upper bound in Theorem \ref{teo 1.1} and the lower bound in Theorem \ref{teo 1.2} in the particular where $\Omega =B_R$ where $0<r_0<1<R_0<+\infty$:

-From above table we note that the lower bound of principle eigenvalue for large value $R$ is rather unprecise.

-The Hilbert-P\'olya conjecture is to associate the zero of the Riemann Zeta function with the eigenvalue of a Hermitian operator.
+It is well-known that the Hilbert-P\'olya conjecture is to associate the zero of the Riemann Zeta function with the eigenvalue of a Hermitian operator.
 This quest initiated the mathematical interest for estimating the sum of Dirichlet eigenvalues of the Laplacian while in physics the question is related to count the number of bound states of a one body Schr\"odinger operator and to study their asymptotic distribution.
-In 1912, Weyl in \cite{W} shows that the $k$-th eigenvalue $\mu_k(\Omega)$ of Dirichlet problem with the Laplacian operator has the asymptotic behavior $\mu_k(\Omega)\sim C_N(k|\Omega|)^{\frac2N}$ as $k\to+\infty$, where $C_N=(2\pi)^2|B_1|^{-\frac{2}{N}}$.
-Later, P\'olya \cite{P} (in 1960) proved that
+In 1912, Weyl in \cite{W} shows that the $k$-th eigenvalue $\mu_k(\Omega)$ of Dirichlet problem with the Laplacian operator